eurisko-us/eurisko-us.github.io/_posts/2021-02-21-the-ultimate-high-school-computer-science-sequence-9-months-in.md

 <li>Each round of combat starts with "ship screening", in which a player with more ships is given the opportunity to remove its ships from the combat round (but the number of ships that are left in combat must be at least the number of ships that the opponent has in that square).</li>
 </ul>

 In our initial approach to implementing the game, we tried to implement the main rules of the game along with a subset of the more interesting details.
 Along the way, we created a couple simple strategy players to test that our games gave the same results, and it seemed like things were going fine.
 But once the students built more complex custom strategies and tried to have the custom strategies battle against each other, we ran into tons of edge-cases and details that we hadn't otherwise considered, and everyone's game implementations were giving different results.
+(Each student has their own implementation of the game.)
 After several weeks of attempting to reconcile the discrepancies in our games, we decided to peel back to a much simpler version of the game, reconcile any discrepancies on that simple version, and gradually work our way back up to the full implementation, continuing to reconcile discrepancies at each "level" along the way.

 <b>Level 1.</b> We started off with the simplest game imaginable: each player has 3 scout units and that's it.
 There was no economic phase, no CP, no technology.
 Level 1 consisted of each player moving their 3 units and engaging in combat, and that's it.
 We created several strategy players, matched them up against each other, and engaged in pair coding sessions until all of the discrepancies in the outcomes were resolved.